gu-larcia/sailing_mats/README.md

 ## 🆕 What's New in v4.0

-This version takes full advantage of Streamlit's built-in modules for a better user experience:
+This version takes full advantage of Streamlit's built-in modules for a better user experience, plus a complete **OSRS-themed visual overhaul**!

+### 🎨 OSRS Visual Theme
+- **Parchment sidebar** with driftwood borders
+- **Ocean-dark main background** evoking the high seas
+- **Gold accents** on headers, buttons, and metrics
+- **Cinzel & Crimson Text fonts** for that medieval RPG feel
+- **OSRS-colored charts**: Gold for profits, Dragon red for losses, Rune blue for comparisons

 ### Streamlit Features Now Utilized